Azure/ResourceModules/modules/network/express-route-circuit/README.md

 | [`tags`](#parameter-tags) | object | Tags of the resource. |
 | [`vlanId`](#parameter-vlanid) | int | Specifies the identifier that is used to identify the customer. |

+### Parameter: `bandwidthInMbps`

+This is the bandwidth in Mbps of the circuit being created.
+It must exactly match one of the available bandwidth offers List ExpressRoute Service Providers API call.

+- Required: Yes
+- Type: int

+### Parameter: `name`

+This is the name of the ExpressRoute circuit.

+- Required: Yes
+- Type: string

+### Parameter: `peeringLocation`

+This is the name of the peering location and not the ARM resource location.
+It must exactly match one of the available peering locations from List ExpressRoute Service Providers API call.

+- Required: Yes
+- Type: string

+### Parameter: `serviceProviderName`

+This is the name of the ExpressRoute Service Provider.
+It must exactly match one of the Service Providers from List ExpressRoute Service Providers API call.

+- Required: Yes
+- Type: string

 ### Parameter: `allowClassicOperations`

 Allow classic operations.
 You can connect to virtual networks in the classic deployment model by setting allowClassicOperations to true.

 - Required: No
 - Type: bool
 - Default: `False`